Bulua/typora/VideoCaptioning/Review/Video captioning A comparative review ofwhere we are and which could be.md

 [toc]

-# Video captioning A comparative review ofwhere we are and which could be the route
+# Video captioning A comparative review of where we are and which could be the route

 # 摘要